 - 5.1.1.1.
-The system shall demonstrate anticipatory behavior in interaction with other road user(s), in order to ensure stable, low-dynamic, longitudinal behavior and risk minimizing behavior when critical situations could become imminent, e.g. with pedestrians or cutting-in vehicles. - 5.1.2.
-The activated system shall comply with traffic rules relating to the DDT in the country of operation. - 5.1.3.
+The system shall demonstrate anticipatory behaviour in interaction with other road user(s), in order to ensure stable, low-dynamic, longitudinal behaviour and risk minimising behaviour when critical situations could become imminent, e.g. with pedestrians or cutting-in vehicles. - 5.1.2.
+The activated system shall comply with traffic rules relating to the DDT in the country of operation, including responding to emergency/enforcement vehicles - 5.1.3.
 The activated system shall exercise control over systems required to support the driver in resuming manual control at any time (e.g. demist, windscreen wipers and lights). - 5.1.4.
 A transition demand shall not endanger the safety of the vehicle occupants or other road users. - 5.1.5.
 If the driver fails to resume control of the DDT during the transition phase, the system shall perform a minimum risk manoeuvre.
 During a minimum risk manoeuvre, the system shall minimise risks to safety of the vehicle occupants and other road users. - 5.1.6.
-The system shall perform self-checks to detect the occurrence of failures and to confirm system performance at all times (e.g. after vehicle start the system has at least once detected an object at the same or a higher distance than that declared as detection ranges according to paragraph 7.1. and its subparagraphs).
+The system shall perform self-checks to detect the occurrence of failures and to confirm system performance at all times (e.g. after vehicle start the system has detected, at least once, detected an object at the same or a higher distance than that what has been declared as for detection ranges according to paragraph 7.1. and its subparagraphs). - 5.1.7.
+The effectiveness of the system shall not be adversely affected by magnetic or electrical fields.
+This shall be demonstrated by compliance with the 05 or later series of amendments to UN Regulation No. 10. - 5.1.8.
+The manufacturer shall take measures to guard against reasonably foreseeable misuse by the driver and tampering of the system.